20 Years of PODS Data Models

 This latest version of PODS Lite (v 1.1) includes implementations for SQL Server, Oracle, and PostGreSQL in addition to Geodatabase implementation.
 Version 1.1 also includes schema changes based on testing of version 1.0, new tables, abstract classes and code lists, data type and names changes.

-In the current release of the PODS Pipeline Data Model (PODS 6.0, May, 2013) the PODS model has been broken down into 31 modular components which may be implemented independently with certain dependencies.
+In the current release of the PODS Pipeline Data Model, the PODS model has been broken down into 31 modular components which may be implemented independently with certain dependencies.

 The PODS Pipeline Data Model release file automatically generates the PODS Database structure, ready to be populated with your pipeline data.
 The PODS Data Model is copyright-protected, and legal use of the model requires your company be a member of the PODS Association, or to have been a member when the version you are using was released by the PODS Association.